 Which entities are exempt from reporting requirements under the CTA?

-The CTA specifically exempts 23 categories of companies that would otherwise be required to file beneficial ownership reports.
+The CTA specifically exempts 23 categories of companies that would otherwise be required to file BOI reports.
 The following list briefly outlines the entities excluded from the definition of “reporting company” in Section 101.380(c)(2) of the CTA.
 These exemptions are discussed in further detail here: The Corporate Transparency Act (Part 2).

 - Securities Reporting Issuers / Public Companies